moritzmarquardt/Finotes/README.md

 ## Features

+- **Privacy**: The app does not communicate with the internet.
+All data is stored locally on your phone and can be backed up.
+- **Export and Import**: Export notes to a file and import them back.
 - **Create Notes**: Easily create and edit notes with auto-saving functionality.
 - **Search**: Quickly find notes using the search functionality.
 - **Pin Notes**: Pin important notes to keep them at the top.
 - **Archive**: Archive notes to keep them out of the way but still accessible.
 - **Bin**: Move notes to the bin and restore or permanently delete them.
 - **Dark Mode**: Use the app in dark mode for a better reading experience.
-- **Export and Import**: Export notes to a file and import them back.

 ## Screenshots